 Comic Style – Retro Design.
 Source: Envato Elements

-By the 40s and 50s, the shapes were a little more blurred, with hand-drawn comics-style lines.
+By the 40s and 50s, the shapes were slightly more blurred, with hand-drawn comics-style lines.

 Retro Logo Designs

 In the context of logo design, classic choices include diamonds, both horizontal and vertical, and triangles.
 Both of these shapes lend themselves well to logo design.
-Circles are also smart choices for retro logos and can be incorporated as “frames” for logos, which include diamonds or other shapes within.
+Circles are also smart choices for retro logos and can be incorporated as “frames, ” including diamonds or other shapes within.

-It’s easy to pick out art deco as an example of line techniques in retro design.
-Art deco featured geometric shapes are often paired up with lines to highlight the shapes themselves.
+It’s easy to pick out Art Deco as an example of line techniques in retro design.
+Art deco’s geometric shapes are often paired with lines to highlight the shapes themselves.

 Retro Lines